Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Mobiprox Framework

-An overview of Mobiprox building blocks is illustrated in Figure~\ref{fig:amc-pipeline}.
-Android app compiled through Mobiprox is empowered to use an arbitrary runtime approximation adaptation strategy (e.g. ``run low quality network when the battery is low'', ``execute high-quality inference when a user is at a particular location'', etc.) for its deep learning models.
-To achieve this, for a given pre-trained neural network, Mobiprox, relying on ApproxTuner~\cite{sharif2021approxtuner}, first investigates the effect of different per NN-operation approximations on the inference accuracy and identifies speedup-inference accuracy trade-off points.
-Each of these points is \blue{realized through} a different set of approximations (and is termed: configuration) applied to layers of a neural network.
-The most promising candidate configurations are then funneled to a novel profiler built within Mobiprox that assesses the true performance of approximated NNs on the mobile.
-Mobiprox Android runtime then enables the execution of, and dynamic switching among, approximated operations on a mobile device.
-Through the framework-generated JNI interface library, the execution control can be done via the mobile app itself.
-Finally, within Mobiprox we also devise new approximation adaptation strategies that are designed to leverage the generated trade-off curves to match the required and the delivered quality of computation, in order to enable energy-efficient DL on mobile devices.
+Mobiprox, our novel framework for enabling dynamic approximation of mobile DL, is sketched in Figure~\ref{fig:amc-pipeline}.
+An Android app compiled with Mobiprox can use an arbitrary runtime approximation adaptation strategy for its DL models (e.g., ``run low quality network when battery is low'', ``run high quality inference when user is at a specific location'', etc.).
+To achieve this, Mobiprox operates with approximation configurations, i.e. combinations of per-layer approximations of a pre-trained DL model.
+Mobiprox first uses ApproxTuner to examine the impact of different configurations on the inference accuracy and the speedup.
+Each approximation configuration yields a point in the accuracy--speedup space, and Mobiprox identifies the most promising configurations that form the Pareto front in this space and then profiles their actual performance on the mobile platform using the novel \textit{HPVM Profilier for Android}.
+Mobiprox's Android-based \textit{OpenCL runtime} then enables execution of and dynamic switching between approximation configurations on a mobile device.
+Using the \textit{JNI interface library} generated by the framework, the mobile application can control the approximation level of the NN.
+Finally, as part of Mobiprox, we also devise \textit{Approximation adaptation strategies }that leverage the generated trade-off curves to match the required and delivered quality of computation, thus enable energy-efficient DL on mobile devices.